samuelbelko/blog/posts/ModularityRequiresGlue.md

 In [*Why functional programming matters*](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf) (1989), John Hughes argues that functional programming is powerful because it enables a high degree of modularity.
 Modularity demands abstract glue, which in this case is delivered by higher-order functions and lazy evaluation.

 For instance, consider the higher-order function `map` taking `f: A -> B`, `List[A]` and returning `List[B]` by applying `f` element-wise.
 It serves as a specialized kind of glue, useful when a task can be decomposed into applying `f` across the elements of `List[A]`.
 As the paper suggests, each new data type should be equipped with glue-like functionalities that allow us to use it ergonomically.
-The above example with a `List` supporting a `map` can be generalized to algebraic data types featuring higher-order functions for transformation, reduction, and generation from seeds[^1].
+The above example with a `List` supporting a `map` can be generalized to algebraic data types (e.g. trees), featuring higher-order functions for transformation, reduction, and generation from seeds[^1].

 This notion of glue extends beyond functional programming.
 In other paradigms, we also pursue modularity, and hence invent new ways to bind parts together.